Climate Communication Award 2019

 About the Award

 The New Directions for Climate Communication Research Fellowship is awarded annually as part of IAMCR's policy to green its activities.
 It received seed funding from a 2014 IAMCR Project Grant.
 IECA joined the project in 2015.
-The 2017 and 2018 awards are funded by the Griffith Centre for Social and Cultural Research, Griffith University, Australia.
+Since 2017 the award has been financed by the Griffith Centre for Social and Cultural Research, Griffith University, Australia.

 This fellowship will be awarded to the applicant (as sole or lead author) who presents an outstanding and innovative proposal for a research project in the area.
 The aim is to encourage a wide range of researchers to think creatively about new directions for research.
 Members of IAMCR and/or IECA with an interest in climate communication are encouraged to apply.
 Interdisciplinary collaborations are encouraged as are early career scholars.